About 39 million Americans experience migraine each year. What’s more, more than 4 million people experience chronic daily migraine attacks.

-The Adequate Intakes (AI) for potassium ranges from 2,600 mg for adult women to 3,400 mg for adult men per day, according to the Office of Dietary Supplements (ODS).
+The Adequate Intakes (AI) for potassium ranges from 2,600 mg for adult women to 3,400 mg for adult men per day, according to the

 High potassium intake doesn’t pose a significant health risk for healthy people with normal kidney function.
 That said, if you take certain medications like ACE inhibitors or potassium-sparing diuretics, or you have impaired urinary potassium excretion due to chronic kidney disease, an excess intake of dietary potassium could lead to hyperkalemia.